Before buying our new house in Almost Iowa, I had two important questions. Would our old place sell and was there internet access at the new place?

 Actually God had nothing to do with it but complaining to the Public Utilities Commission (PUC) did.
 I used them to motivate the phone company and some say the PUC has more power than God.

-So in early March, we bought a new house.
+So in early March, we bought our new house.
 It has a two-car garage, a big metal shed, a pond, a grove of oaks, a sauna (no kidding) and four acres of pasture for horses.

-So in late April, he rumbled down our road dragging a long contrail of brown dust behind his boom truck.
+So in late April, he rumbled down our road dragging a long contrail of dust behind his boom truck.

 “What don’t you know?”
-I yelled back.
+I asked.

 That was optimistic.

 It’s been months and nary a nibble.
 Now, I have two yards to maintain.
 On Friday, I was out at the old place stumbling behind the mower when a guy pulled into our driveway.

 I had been dodging red and orange marker flags all morning.